viperleed/viperleed/doc/content/calc/files/output/searchprogresspdf.rst

 In addition to Search-progress.pdf a Search-progress.csv file is also created which contains the same information in a tabular format.
 This file can be imported into other programs for custom analysis.
+Search-progress.csv is a :term:`CSV` file containing four columns, listing the generation, and the corresponding minimum, mean and maximum |R factor| of the population for all search generations that were queried by |calc|.

 R-factor / Generations
 ~~~~~~~~~~~~~~~~~~~~~~